Apprenticeships for non-teaching staff

 -

-We’re working with Church of England Trusts, Mixed Trusts and Community Trusts as well as Diocese and individual schools to support you to unitize your apprenticeship levy.
+Anyone working for a trust, school, or diocese.
+We’re working with Church of England trusts, mixed trusts and community trusts across England as well as diocese and individual schools, to support you to unitise your apprenticeship levy.
 We know apprenticeships can help you retain and attract brilliant individuals within your organisations.

 -